gianfrancobarone/pydbforms/README.md

 Pydbforms is also smart enough to read the fk constraint related table so basically the input is a combobox if the column has a foreign key (but currently null are not allowed so the first value from the fk column be will be selected).

 ####ToDo:
-1) Implent option to make table editable or not
+1) Implent option to make table editable or not.

-2) Refactor files structure
+2) Refactor files structure.

-3) Make an exe file and let user to use the exe on windows using a definition file GUI and table
+3) Make an exe file and let user to use the exe on windows using a definition file GUI and table.

-4) Add date with calendar picker
+4) Add date with calendar picker.

-5) Reporting features (graphs, hystograms etc.)
+5) Reporting features (graphs, hystograms etc.).

-6) Sql editor/Advanced mode
+6) Sql editor/Advanced mode.

-7) Excel importer/exporter
+7) Excel importer/exporter.

-8) Formula creator (create optional columns based on formula defined in a text file, like sums, mean, range etc.)
+8) Formula creator (create optional columns based on formula defined in a text file, like sums, mean, range etc.).